Alashybay/FoodRecipes_web/README.md

 # webdevPorject

-# For more details read Reper in project.
+# For more details read Report in project.